elastisys/ck8s-cluster/README.md

 ## DNS

-The Domain name for the SS/C-cluster need to be registered.
-For "compliantkubernetes.com" or "compliantk8s.com" this can be done in aws route 53.
-Create a A record with `*.<name-ss>.compliantkubernetes.com` and add the worker nodes IPs as values.
-(do the same for the C-cluster)
+The dns-name will be automatically created with the name `<dns_prefix>-c/ss.compliantkubernetes.com`.
+The domain can be changed by seting the terraform variable `zone_id` to an id of another hosted zone in aws route53.

 The values should be replaces with the elastic IP once thats working correctly.
+Obs the `ECK_DOMAIN` could now be replaced to a terraform output instead.

 ## Kubernetes resources